filamentphp/filament/packages/forms/docs/03-fields.md

     ->searchable()
 ```

-If you have a lot of options would rather populate it based on a database search or other external data source, you can use the `getSearchResultsUsing()` method and pass a callback containing the search query string.
+If you have a lot of options and want to populate it based on a database search or other external data source, you can use the `getSearchResultsUsing()` method and pass a callback containing the search query string.
 Make sure to return a `$key => $value` array of results.

 Next, you'll want to transform the selected value into a label.
 You can do this using the `getOptionLabelUsing()` method.
 This also accepts a callback containing the selected value.
-You can tranform the value into a label by returning a string.
+You can transform the value into a label by returning a string.

 ```php
 Select::make('post_id')